Klik hier om dit bericht in het Nederlands te lezen.

 It had got really late now and the five amateur manslaughterers had already prepared themselves for a fast disposal of the body: they had cleaned up the glass and methanol, taken bin bags with them to dump burnt body parts into, wrapped Thompson’s corpse into the curtain and unlocked all the doors and gates they had to go through.
 They were totally ready to get this over with as soon as possible.
 When Mr Carter let his students know that it was time to go, everyone simultaneously jumped up.
 With two students on each side of the corpse, they lifted it and followed their teacher outside.
 Before they had reached the parking lot opposite the school, Mr Carter ordered his pupils to wait behind the wall until he was certain there were no other people nearby.
 When the coast seemed to be clear, they all crossed the street headed for Charlotte’s car.
 Once the body had been put in the boot and everyone had taken a seat in the car, Mr Carter proposed a place where they could throw their gruesome bonfire party.

 ‘I thought we had already agreed on a location?’
 Roxanne objected.

 ‘The place I have in mind is completely abandoned, no one will see us there.
 It’s safer than yours, trust me.’

-Mr Carter could tell by his students’ faces that they didn’t really trust him, to which he responded with rolling eyes: ‘I’m officially an accessory because I helped you move the body and clean up your mess.
+Mr Carter could tell by his pupils’ faces that they didn’t really trust him, to which he responded with rolling eyes: ‘I’m officially an accessory because I helped you move the body and clean up your mess.
 I’m not going to report us to the police now.’

-Realising that their teacher had a point the classmates decided to follow the route Mr Carter proposed after all.
+Realising that their teacher had a point, the classmates decided to follow the route Mr Carter proposed after all.

 ‘Poetic, isn’t it?’
 Michael said, ‘Right now the same is happening to his body on Earth as with his soul in hell.’